jsim2010/partite/strategy.md

 ## Strategy

+> TODO: How does a new issue of the contract get handled?

 critique
 : An explanation of why the current strategy does not fully meet the vision.

-mission
-: An explanation of how the strategy could meet the vision

 petition
 : An object composed of: